Ukraine and Russia’s History Wars

-The idea that Crimea became part of an independent Ukraine essentially by accident is gospel truth amongst Russian politicians.
+The idea that Crimea became part of an independent Ukraine essentially by accident is gospel truth among Russian politicians.
 It is but a short step to view Ukrainian possession of Crimea as historically illegitimate.
 And therein lies the beginnings of a dangerous game.
 What happens next?
 Perhaps Ukrainian independence itself, or that of the Baltic states, is equally seen as the consequence of a set of historical circumstances which some might now like to reverse.

 Where does a concern for history shade into revanchism?
 And how far does one’s historical perspective extend back into the past?
 Visions of the Crimea as eternally Russian wilfully forget the Muslim population which Russian and then Soviet power displaced and deported – sometimes violently, always tragically, and with little historical recognition.
-As late as the turn of the last century, before the cataclysms of the twentieth, the Crimean Tatars represented nearly half the people of Crimea.
-Khrushchev recognised the deportation of the Tatars as one of Stalin’s crimes in his famous 1956 speech to the Twentieth Party Congress.
+As late as the turn of the last century, before the cataclysms of the 20th, the Crimean Tatars represented nearly half the people of Crimea.
+Khrushchev recognised the deportation of the Tatars as one of Stalin’s crimes in his famous 1956 speech to the 20th Party Congress.
 It was not until the 1990s that many were able to come back.

 Russia’s version of Ukrainian history, wrapped up in its own narrative of imperial rise and fall, from the Romanovs to the Soviets, helps explain Moscow’s attitude towards its southern neighbour – not in terms of objective interests, though these are real enough, but in terms of emotion, in terms of who is right and who is wrong.
 What makes things truly bad, from the Russian perspective, is that Ukrainians by and large no longer share the Russian interpretation of their history.
-The past looks different these days from Kyiv (still more, from Lviv).
+The past looks different these days from Kyiv (still more from Lviv).
 Instead of Ukrainians cherishing their supporting role in Russia’s geopolitical greatness – which essentially means the power and prestige of the state – Ukrainians have come to cherish alternative narratives of their history, based around freedom and resistance.
 Rediscovering their past has been a critical part of asserting Ukrainian independence.
-Accepting the possibility of multiple histories, not just one, is a hallmark of democracy, now vital.
+Accepting the possibility of multiple histories, not just one, is a hallmark of democracy.

-Similarly, while the famines of the early twentieth century used to be viewed as a common experience of Soviet suffering, even as part of the forging of the Soviet industrial miracle, some now argue that the famines were, in effect, a Moscow-led assault on Ukrainians in particular.
+Similarly, while the famines of the early 20th century used to be viewed as a common experience of Soviet suffering, even as part of the forging of the Soviet industrial miracle, some now argue that the famines were, in effect, a Moscow-led assault on Ukrainians in particular.
 Some go so far as to suggest genocidal intent.
 The incorporation of western Ukraine into the Soviet Union in 1939 can still be seen in its traditional light: as the re-unification of the Ukraine under Soviet leadership.
-But for the old aged pensioners of Lviv – and increasingly for their grandchildren – it may be remembered as the beginning of a fifty-year Russian occupation.
-And while Ukrainian nationalists in the Great Patriotic War used to be roundly condemned as nothing more than opportunistic, anti-Semitic and fascist lowlifes – which some of them no doubt were – more savoury elements may now be rehabilitated, as in the modern Baltic states, as patriots caught in a vice between the equivalent totalitarianisms of Nazism and Communism.
+But for the old aged pensioners of Lviv – and increasingly for their grandchildren – it may be remembered as the beginning of a 50-year Russian occupation.
+And while Ukrainian nationalists in the Great Patriotic War used to be roundly condemned as nothing more than opportunistic, antisemitic fascist lowlifes – which some of them no doubt were – more savoury elements may now be rehabilitated, as in the modern Baltic states, as patriots caught in a vice between the equivalent totalitarianisms of Nazism and Communism.
 Some Ukrainians make what is, for many Russians, a sacrilegious parallel: Putin as Hitler.